 At the end of the day, there’s always a chance that you’ll appeal to an angel investor.
 The greatest benefit of this is not in the money but the experience and contacts that angel investors bring along.
 Furthermore, they can also offer to tutor you a bit on the rules of the business world which is a helping hand you can never afford to turn down.

-The most important thing about the source of the money you launch lies in the fact that it determines the future of your company for a prolonged period of time.
+The most important thing about the source of the money you launch lies in the fact that it determines your company’s future for a prolonged period.

 It decides who has the control of the company, who you have an allegiance to, and how significant portion of your profit you’ll have to forsake in order to make up for this initial deal that you’ve made.
 Nonetheless, without the money, there is no company, which makes the situation into an even greater no-brainer.
 Choose wisely!